Nightclub security prevents reasonably foreseeable crime

 [26:50] — Is deadly force going to become the new standard response?

-[30:50] — One common denominator is Islamic radicalization by internet.
+[30:50] — One common denominator is Islamic radicalization by the internet.

 [31:00] — Gun control debate hampers progress to real legislation.